nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2025-02-05-org-search-iteration.md

 ## What our ideas were

 #### Search terms
-Speaking to research, the options for search terms were cross examined against the scenarios they would cover for processors and ccs agents.
-These scenarios include: mail referrals etc. TO ADD
+Speaking to the UR team, the options for search terms were cross examined against the scenarios they would cover for processors and ccs agents.
+These scenarios include: mail referrals etc.

 When deciding how to expand what the staff could search with, we wanted to balance covering the missing scenarios with not changing too much as we were only going to be able to sense check the changes with staff during a informal 2 hour workshop rather than do another complete usability test, and also had to be minimal in tech effort to make the changes.

->**We believe that** email, claim ref and id
+>**We believe that** user's email, claim reference number and workplace ID
 >**Will be a useful feature for** staff to search with
->**As it will** them to cover the scenarios of....
-TO ADD
+>**As it will** them to cover all of the scenarios user's have between them to find a org, and offers them the flexibility to choose which is easiest for them reducing the friction at the start of their journey.

 There was a concern about the ID/CV process and the risk that if we opened up the search terms it wouldn't be enforcing workplace ID to be required first.
 Product had a discussion with ops and they agreed to take on the risks surrounding ID/CV process.